kuma35/thinking-forth-jp/sphinx/preface2004.rst

 -  cleaned up , ,

-:
+Nils Holm:

 Transcription/initial typesetting of , , and

-:
+Anton Ertl:

 I LaTeXified (typeset) and did some cleanup of .

-:
+Joseph Knapka:

 Transcription of

-:
+Josef Gabriel:

 I transcribed .
 I see my contribution as helping to pass on Forth to other folks.
 I hope folks will read *“Thinking Forth”* and have their code changed.

-:
+Ed Beroset:

 Typeset the epilog and appendices, and did some of the LaTeX coding.

-:
+Albert van der Horst:

 Transcribed/did initial typesetting for

-:
+Steve Fisher:

 Ran the OCR for and

 To all of the above, I am deeply indebted and honored.

-|
+| Leo Brodie
 | Seattle, WA
 | November 2004

 ..
 [1]
-   Note from : I’ll add that really took the ball and ran with it, employing the “Free Software” development model to impressive effect.
-   Of course, an important part of most Free Software projects is one dedicated super developer who blazes the trail and gets a large percentage of the work done. is that guy.
+   Note from John: I’ll add that Bernd really took the ball and ran with it, employing the “Free Software” development model to impressive effect.
+Of course, an important part of most Free Software projects is one dedicated super developer who blazes the trail and gets a large percentage of the work done.
+Bernd is that guy.